-Therapist Neurodiversity Collective is a collective that believes that our therapy practices must contribute to a world in which autistic and other neurodivergent people have equitable equal access, rights, and opportunities.
-We advocate neurodiversity, self-determination, dignity, respect of individual rights, sensory preferences, and the power to say “no”.
+Therapist Neurodiversity Collective is a collective of therapists who believe that our therapy practices must contribute to a world in which autistic and other neurodivergent people have equitable equal access, rights, and opportunities.
+We advocate for neurodiversity acceptance, self-determination, dignity, respect of individual rights, sensory preferences, and the power to say “no”.
 Every member pledges to provide culturally competent, trauma-sensitive, empathetic care.

 We believe that it is critical for us to really listen to autistic and other neurodivergent people, to be mentored, and to conduct our therapy practices accordingly.
 In no particular order, these are some of the neurodivergent educators, advocates, and activists, we follow on Facebook: